-Laplacians on ultrametric spaces have been studied from several perspectives.
-In the metric–measure literature there are general results on non‑local Dirichlet forms that inform and motivate the present work \cite{BK:hier, Bendikov:ultra, BGHH:HK}.
+Non-local Laplacians and Dirichlet forms on ultrametric spaces have been studied from several perspectives.
+In the metric–measure literature there are general results on non‑local Dirichlet forms that inform and motivate the present work \cite{KK:wavelets, Bendikov:ultra, BGHH:HK}.
 From the side of noncommutative geometry, Bellissard–Pearson introduced a spectral–triple framework for Laplacians on ultrametric Cantor sets \cite{BP:ultra}, a viewpoint developed further for Cantor systems arising from Bratteli diagrams in \cite{JS:LaplacianTiling, HKL:DirGraph}.
+Relatedly, recent work develops a logarithmic Laplace–Beltrami operator on Ahlfors‑regular spaces with compact/trace‑class heat semigroups and strong regularity/compatibility properties \cite{GM:logLap}, and uses these ideas to construct spectral triples and explicit heat operators for Cuntz–Krieger algebras and topological Markov chains \cite{GGM:HeatCuntz}.
+A complementary direction connects fractional Laplacians to Monge–Kantorovič (quantum) transport via Schatten‑class commutators and Weyl laws, with applications to algebraic and hyperbolic dynamics \cite{GM:QuantumMetrics}.
 In this paper I work entirely within the Bratteli diagram setting but without invoking spectral triples: I construct the fractional Laplacian from the non‑local Dirichlet form associated to the refining partitions, and then carry out an explicit spectral analysis of $\triangle_\gamma^{\mu_\psi}$ on $X_B$, including the identification of $L^2$ eigenfunction bases.
-Unlike previous works involving Bratteli diagrams, the results here are done for \emph{any} Gibbs measure, not just the measure of maximal entropy. \begin{SA} For the results of the paper, it is assumed that $B$ is a stationary simple Bratteli diagram where the metric scales like $\lambda^{-k}$ for cylinders defined by paths of length $k$, where $\lambda>1$ is the Perron-Frobenius eigenvalue associated to $B$.
+Unlike previous works involving Bratteli diagrams, the results here are done for \emph{any} Gibbs measure, not just the measure of maximal entropy.
+See Remark \ref{rem:results} for more context.

+\begin{SA} For the results of the paper, it is assumed that $B$ is a stationary simple Bratteli diagram where the metric scales like $\lambda^{-k}$ for cylinders defined by paths of length $k$ starting at $V_0$, where $\lambda>1$ is the Perron-Frobenius eigenvalue associated to $B$.